opendrops/capistrano-bolt/README.md

 3. configuring puma app server with the created Nginx vhost file

 ---
-This gem is currently under active development but can be used for deploying as of now.
-The pending tasks as of now is to further simplify the installation and setup process and to make this gem truly a one step deploy gem.

-<strike>Documentation for using this gem will be shortly updated.</strike>
-## A very brief documentation for the early adopters.
-(I will get a detailed documetation in the next two days.)

 ### Prerequisites
 Bolt assumes that you have nginx, postgresql and ruby installed on your server.
 If not, you can install all these with the following command